 Participation in the project "Directory of 18th Century Prints Published in the German Language Area (VD 18)"

 Digitisation and indexing of unique and rare prints of the 18th century

-Indexing and digitalisation of early modern ego-documents from the archives of the Francke Foundations
+Indexing and digitalisation of early modern ego and life documents from the archives of the Francke Foundations

-The project focuses on approximately 1,450 handwritten ego-documents of the early modern period from the archives of the Francke Foundations.
+The project focuses on approximately 1,550 ego documents and 400 biographical documents of the early modern period from the archives of the Francke Foundations.

 Halle pastors, German settlers and Lutheran congregations in North America

 Critical edition and scholarly exploration of letters and journals 1740-1820

 Halle and Züllichau as pietistic and educational centres in Brandenburg-Prussia (18th-20th century)

 Exchange of pedagogical and publishing ideas.
 Social background of pupils and teachers and their professional careers.

 Johann Crüger's Praxis Pietatis Melica